vinbhaskara/vinbhaskara.github.io/_posts/2023-11-11-slurm-jupyter.md

 A Slurm GPU cluster consists of one or more head (or login) nodes and multiple compute nodes.
 Generally, the head nodes are lighter on compute resources (eg. no GPUs, low RAM, etc).
 It is a common practice by system admins to prevent users from logging into compute nodes directly from the head node bypassing Slurm resource allocation (see [PAM](https://slurm.schedmd.com/faq.html#pam)).

-In this post, we'll set up a [Jupyter Notebook](https://jupyter.org/) server running on an allocated Slurm compute node such that it is accessible from a web browser on the local machine.
+In this post, we'll set up a [Jupyter Notebook](https://jupyter.org/) server on an allocated compute node without having to directly SSH to it from the head node.
+To access the server locally, we'll setup port-forwarding from the compute node to the local machine via an SSH tunnel through the head node.